-S1202 S318 Site Ref.
+PA16/ L 04068 / \$1202 L Site S Ref.

-Land South of Coronation Cottages, Mabe Burnthouse Nanturrian Farm, Antron Hill, Mabe Site Address
+Land off Antron Way, Mabe Land South of Coronation Cottages, Mabe Burnthouse Site Address

-Cornwall SHLAA 2016 Cornwall SHLAA 2016 Site Source
+Cornwall Council Planning Application search Cornwall SHLAA 2016 Site Source

-2.6 N Indicative Site Size (ha)
+0.7 (reduced area to the north outside approval PA18/0409 2 2.6 Indicative Site Size (ha)

 Greenfield Greenfield Site Type

-AECOM Review of Cornwall SHLAA sites: The SHLAA conclusions need to consider the suitability of the site with respect to recent planning decisions.
+NA N/A Indicative Site Capacity

+Land off Anton Way was submitted for planning permission through two applications in 2017 and 2018.
+The 2017 application, PA16/04068, was withdrawn after comments received from statutory consultees, with a reduced area (see Figure 7) of the site receiving planning approval on appeal for housing in March 2020.
+The northern part of the larger withdrawn site can potentially be accessed through the 2020 approval.
+The northern part of the withdrawn site abuts and overlaps with the MSA buffer zone of Trenoweth Quarry, which is established to reduce the risk of incompatible development occurring with operations of a working quarry.
+Consultation responses found that the 2017 application did 'not provide sufficient information in the form of a sound assessment for the Community Protection council team to be AECOM Review of Cornwall SHLAA sites: The SHLAA conclusions need to consider the suitability of the site with respect to recent planning decisions.
 Part of the site has received planning consent (PA19/03269) for 30 dwellings, Development of the remaining land within the site is not suitable on policy grounds (Policy 3: Role and function of places) as found in the recent appeal dismissal where scale of development is considered larger than that which can be described as rounding off.
 The eastern part of the site encroaches into open countryside and is visible from lower ground on the A39 roundabout at Penryn.
 This part of the site is also located approximately within 150m of the Falmouth Reservoirs Cornwall Wildlife Site and has potential to act as a buffer to mitigate impacts from proposed housing on the western part of the site.
-The site outside of the consented area is therefore not suitable for housing development for the reasons set out in the planning decisions and acts as a landscape buffer for the village. site would conflict with Local Plan Policy 7: Housing in the countryside.
-On this basis, the site is not suitable for development and allocation consideration in the Neighbourhood Plan.
-AECOM Review of Cornwall Council SHLAA sites: Development of the site would encroach into open countryside resulting in increased coalescence with Penryn.
-In line with Local Plan Policy 3 (Role and function of places) proposals should consider the significance or importance that large gaps can make to the setting of settlements and ensure that this would not be diminished.
+The site outside of the consented area is therefore not suitable for housing development for the reasons set out in the planning decisions and acts as a landscape buffer for the village. be diminished.
 The site is undulating and visible from Penryn, whereby development of the site for housing would result in the merging of Mabe Burnthouse and Penryn at Kenrick Road (and Kenrick Industrial Estate).
 On this basis, the site is not suitable for proposed development due to potential for increased coalescence between Penryn and Mabe Burnthouse.
 Subject to availability, the site is potentially suitable community uses (open space, renewables).
-Site Type Neighbourhood Plan Site Assessment summary
+Neighbourhood Plan Site Assessment summary

 Suitable for community-led housing

 Suitable for community uses